hnevkop/demo-user-service/README.md

+# Project Description

+## Project Overview

+This application is a basic project management system that establishes a many-to-many relationship between Users and Projects.
+Users can be assigned to multiple projects, and each project can have many users associated with it.

+## Technologies Used

+- **Programming Language**: Java SDK version 21
+- **Framework**: Spring Boot 3
+- **Database**: MySQL
+- **ORM**: Spring Data JPA
+- **Authorization**: JWT

+## Functionalities

+1. **User Creation**: The application allows for the creation of new users.
+Once created, these users can be assigned to various projects.

+2. **Project Creation**: New projects can also be created within the system.
+Similar to users, once a project has been created, users can then be assigned to it.

+3. **Assigning Users to a Project**: This feature gives you the ability to assign any user to any project that needs their involvement.

+4. **Deleting a User**: If a user is no longer necessary, the application provides functionality to remove that user from the system.
+However, it is important to note that this would also result in the user being removed from all related projects.

+## Architecture

+The application uses the Jakarta EE architecture with Spring MVC to handle web requests and return appropriate responses.
+Additionally, it uses Lombok for reducing boilerplate code, ensuring the codebase remains clean and readable.

+With `Spring Data JPA`, the application standardizes the process of interacting with the database, abstracting most of the complexity of database access, and letting developers focus more on business logic rather than database intricacies.

+The application uses JWT (JSON Web Tokens) for secure authorization and transmitting information between parties as JSON objects.
+This information can be verified and trusted because it is digitally signed.

+Overall, this application serves as a simple yet functional interface for managing users and projects in a many-to-many relationship, backed by reliable technologies for solidity and dependability.

 ## Java Version

 This application is built using **Java JDK 21**, which is the long-term support (LTS) version as of the time of